PTSD is me.

 I WILL take the work it takes to get there.
 No matter the cost.

-Those of us who are suffering need to stop believing the lie that we aren’t good enough because damnit, we are!
+Those of us who are suffering have to stop believing the lie that we aren’t good enough because damnit, we are!

 Not going to the ER for my panic attacks in over a year has been a huge accomplishment for me.
 I found control in many aspects, but I still have so long to go.